pixelnest/pixelnest.github.io/tutorials/2d-game-unity/menus/index.md

 _(Right click to save the image)_

-<br />Import those assets in the project.
+<br>Import those assets in the project.
 You can put them in a "Menu" subfolder of "sprites".
 Otherwise "background" will erase the previous game file.

 For the buttons, we will use the standard ones.